junxit/us-congress-bills-115/metadata.md

 - 2017-02-16 — Introduced in House
 - 2017-02-16 — Introduced in House
 - 2017-02-16 — Referred to the House Committee on Veterans' Affairs.
+- 2017-03-03 — Referred to the Subcommittee on Health.
+- 2017-11-02 — Committee Consideration and Mark-up Session Held.
+- 2017-11-02 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-11-07 — Considered under suspension of the rules. (consideration: CR H8553-8554)
+- 2017-11-07 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1133.
+- 2017-11-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-11-07 — Mr. Bilirakis moved to suspend the rules and pass the bill, as amended.
+- 2017-11-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8553)
+- 2017-11-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8553)
+- 2017-11-07 — Placed on the Union Calendar, Calendar No. 289.
+- 2017-11-07 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+115-393.
+- 2017-11-07 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+115-393.
+- 2017-11-07 — The title of the measure was amended.
+Agreed to without objection.